Petition for Writ of Certiorari · Verbatim

 TL;DR

 The Court of Appeals announced four procedural rules that, taken together, let any movant file an evidence‑free opening MSJ brief, watch the response, then introduce all of its actual evidence in reply — labeling it “rebuttal” and arguing forfeiture against any objection.
-Each of the five questions presented, standing alone, satisfies C.A.R.
+Each of the four questions presented, standing alone, satisfies C.A.R.
 49(b), (c), and (d).
 Together, they describe a judicially sanctioned ambush that will be deployed against every pro se Colorado litigant.
+Section II then shows that these procedural deviations were outcome‑determinative—the prejudice showing that forecloses any “harmless error” escape.

 Issue I · Reply‑Only Evidence ForfeitureFull Argument

-The Panel held that Plaintiff forfeited all objections to Best Buy's reply‑only evidence by failing to file a motion to strike or request for surreply before the District Court entered summary judgment.
+The Panel held that Plaintiff forfeited his right to challenge Best Buy's reply‑only evidence on appeal because he "did not object to or move to strike the manager's affidavit or the receipts on the basis that they were late."
 Opinion at ¶ 34.
-This uncodified forfeiture rule does not merely lack foundation in Colorado law; it places this division in direct, diametric conflict with the division in Amada Family Ltd. Partnership v.
+The Panel reasoned: "we do not review arguments raised for the first time in a motion for reconsideration."
+Id.
+This uncodified forfeiture rule does not merely lack foundation in Colorado law; it places the Panel in direct, irreconcilable conflict with the division in Amada Family Ltd. Partnership v.
 Pomeroy, 2021 COA 73.

 People v.
 Hernandez & Assocs., Inc., 736 P.2d 1238 (Colo.
 App.
 1986)